Endocrine & Neuroendocrine Surgery

 Thyroid Cancer

-Surgical management of papillary, follicular, medullary, and anaplastic thyroid cancers.
-Treatment is individualized based on tumor type, size, and extent, ranging from lobectomy to total thyroidectomy with or without neck dissection.
+Surgery for papillary, follicular, medullary, and anaplastic cancers, individualized from lobectomy to total thyroidectomy with neck dissection.

 Graves' Disease

-Graves' disease is an autoimmune condition causing an overactive thyroid.
-For patients who have not responded to medication or radioactive iodine, or who prefer a definitive surgical option, total thyroidectomy offers a durable cure.
+For patients who have not responded to medication or radioactive iodine — or who want a definitive option — total thyroidectomy offers a durable cure.

 Parathyroid Lesions & Hyperparathyroidism

-Primary hyperparathyroidism, most commonly caused by a single benign adenoma, leads to elevated calcium and can affect bones, kidneys, and energy levels.
+Hyperparathyroidism raises calcium and affects bones, kidneys, and energy.
 Minimally invasive parathyroidectomy is curative in the vast majority of cases.

 Adrenal Tumors